frederic-perez/AmE-dictionary/data/dictionary.md

 __lumber<sup>1</sup>__ _v_ :three::hammer: _Two elephants lumber out of the bush to drink._
 __lumber<sup>2</sup>__ _n_ :three::hammer: _The lumber mill._ _A shopper checks out with her lumber._ _Lumber & home improvement._
 __lumberjack__ _n_ :four::hammer:
+__luminaria__ _n_ A traditional Mexican Christmas lantern originally consisting of a candle set in sand inside a paper bag.
 __luminary__ _Hollywood luminaries._
 __lump<sup>1</sup>__ _n_ :two: __1__ A compact mass. __2__ An abnormal protuberance or localized enlargement. __3__ A large piece of something without definite shape. _A lump sum for a report._
 __lump<sup>2</sup>__ _v_ __1__ Put together indiscriminately. __2__ Group or chunk together in a certain order or place side by side.